 5. After the material has been accepted for publication, no major additions or changes are permitted.
 If an author wishes to make significant changes, it is possible that publication will be delayed.

-14. The author of the published material is given a copy of the journal and a PDF version of the article.
+The author receives a personal copy of the journal and copy of his/her paper in a PDF format.